Social security contributions paid by Non French tax resident since 2016: Can I get a reimbursement?

 - The claim can be submitted through taxpayer’s online personal space under the heading « Claim » or by mail to taxpayer’s Tax center;

+Do not hesitate to contact our team.
 We remain at your disposal for any additional questions and can offer our assistance to claim any social contributions unduly paid for the year 2016 or to provide you with high level comments to verify if you can benefit from this case law.